LEARNAcademy/syllabus/javascript/conditionals.md

 #### Learning Objectives

+- can recognize and distinguish equality, relational, logical operators
 - can recall the syntax of an if/else block
 - can create a tree of if/else decisions in order to produce a solution to a given problem
 - can use console.log to see the appropriate output